-- Has the credit risk of financial instruments increased significantly since initial recognition? / impaired financial assets: - additional payment to Harsánylejtő Kft.: receivable from the additional payment in the amount of HUF 647,500 thousand, for which we formed a 100% impairment, because the operation of the subsidiary is unprofitable, we considered the recovery of this receivable to be risky. - specific loans: these financial instruments of the Company are considered to be of low credit risk as these assets are typically not past due at the balance sheet date and the risk of default is negligible; - trade receivables: overdue receivables older than 30 days are almost insignificant, only 3% at the end of the reporting period, no significant trade receivables were made in previous years, there are no significant delays, therefore we consider these receivables to be low risk, typically not impaired the risk of default is negligible.
-Receivables in the amount of HUF 5,298 thousand were considered impaired, for which we formed a 100% impairment (see also the relevant data in the second detail table in Section 5).

-- Predictive information (especially the effects of the COVID-19 virus situation) was also taken into account when estimating the credit loss on trade receivables.
-The Company's customers are divided into two groups: (i) customers operating in the segments most affected by the COVID-19 virus situation (restaurant, hotel), and (ii) customers operating in other sectors. - In connection with trade receivables, the Company recorded a credit loss of HUF 1,447,000 (see also the relevant data in the detailed table in Section 5).
+- Has the credit risk of financial instruments increased significantly since initial recognition? / impaired financial assets: - The accounts receivable overdue for more than 30 days are almost insignificant, representing only 3% at the end of the reporting period, and as no significant accounts receivable were made in previous years, and there are no significant delays, these receivables are also considered to carry low risk and have not been impaired, as we expect full recovery for these receivables and the risk of default is negligible.
+Receivables in the amount of HUF 5,298,000 were considered impaired, and a 100% impairment was recognized on them (see also the relevant data in the second detail table in Clause 6). - Predictive information (especially the effects of the COVID-19 pandemic situation) was also taken into account when estimating the credit loss on trade receivables.
+The Company's customers are divided into two groups: (i) customers operating in the segments most affected by the COVID-19 pandemic situation (restaurants and hotels), and (ii) customers operating in other sectors. - In relation to trade receivables, the Company recorded a credit loss of HUF 1,447,000 (see also the relevant data in the detailed table in Clause 6).